Maple Leaf Sports & Entertainment: Bell and Rogers

-This ownership structure ensures that, at the shareholder level, Rogers and Bell vote their overall 75% interest in the company together and thus decisions on the management of the company must be made by consensus of the two.
+This ownership structure ensured that Rogers and Bell would vote their overall 75% interest in the company jointly, and thus decisions on the management of the company would need to be made by consensus of the two.
 (If Rogers and Bell owned their interests directly, either Rogers or Bell could be overruled by its competitor in combination with Tanenbaum.)
-As such, Rogers and Bell have agreed that their previously four of six (now six of eight) directors on the MLSE board will always vote together, and thus that any disagreements between the two companies will be settled privately without the involvement of Tanenbaum.
-Bell has indicated that the involvement of Bell's pension fund was, at least in part, intended to ensure Bell can retain its existing 18% interest in the Montreal Canadiens, as NHL rules prevent any shareholder that owns more than 30% of a team from holding an ownership position in any other team.
-As a result of Bell and Rogers having co-ownership in MLSE, the two companies also agreed to equally split the media rights to its teams between them, with TSN and Sportsnet jointly holding the regional rights to the Maple Leafs and Toronto FC, and the media rights to the Raptors (which also includes the Canadian media rights to the NBA as a whole).
+As such, Rogers and Bell agreed that their previously four of six (subsequently six of eight) directors on the MLSE board would always vote together, and any disagreements between the two companies would be settled privately without the involvement of Tanenbaum.
+Bell and Rogers also agreed to equally split the media rights to its teams between them, with TSN and Sportsnet jointly holding the regional rights to the Maple Leafs and Toronto FC, and the media rights to the Raptors (which also includes the Canadian media rights to the NBA as a whole).

-The deal also reportedly gave Rogers and Bell the right of first refusal of any sale of Tanenbaum's ownership share, and an option to purchase his stake on July 7, 2026.
+Bell indicated that the involvement of its pension fund was, at least in part, intended to ensure that it could retain its existing 18% interest in the NHL's Montreal Canadiens, as league rules prevent any shareholder that owns more than 30% of a team from holding an ownership position in any other team.
+The deal reportedly gave Rogers and Bell the right of first refusal of any sale of Tanenbaum's ownership share, and an option to purchase his stake on July 7, 2026.
 In 2015 MLSE initiated a corporate restructuring, with the plan to transfer most of its assets to another holding company, named "Maple Leaf Sports & Entertainment Partnership" (MLSEP), which would be wholly owned, directly and indirectly, by MLSE.

-In January 2023, BCE Inc purchased the roughly 9% stake in MLSE held by BCE Master Trust Fund for $149 million, consolidating its 37.5% total ownership share.

-In November 2023, Tanenbaum and OMERS announced that the latter had agreed to purchase 20% of Kilmer Sports (giving it an indirect 5% holding of MLSE) for $400 million USD, valuing the company at $8 billion USD.
-Tanenbaum will continue in his management role of the company, with OMERS being a silent partner.
+In January 2023, BCE Inc purchased the roughly 9% stake in MLSE held by its BCE Master Trust Fund for $149 million, consolidating its 37.5% total ownership share.
+In November 2023, Tanenbaum and OMERS announced that the latter had agreed to purchase 20% of Kilmer Sports (giving it an indirect 5% holding of MLSE) for US$400 million, valuing the company at US$8 billion.
+Tanenbaum continued in his management role of the company, with OMERS being a silent partner.